-The bank conducted a number of marketing and image campaigns and activities aimed at attracting new customers (businesses and individuals) Also, the institution participated in a number of authoritative public and financial forums.
-This significantly supported the bank's efforts to increase its customer base.
+- Projects related to environmental management were implemented, such as: continuing financing of green investments; expanding the opportunities for providing loans for the construction of photovoltaic power plants and installation for self-consumption; conducting awareness-raising and staff training campaigns, as well as sharing an internal newsletter; the group took part in a number of events related to the topics of sustainable development and environmental protection. - The group conducted a number of marketing and image campaigns and activities aimed at attracting new customers (businesses and individuals).
+Also, the institution participated in a number of authoritative public and financial forums.
+This significantly supported the group's efforts to increase its customer base.

 In addition to its clients, ProCredit Bank builds long-term relationships with its employees.
 This starts from the outset - with a serious and transparent selection process for future employees.
-The aim is to attract dedicated individuals who understand and support the way the bank operates and are willing to contribute to the common good.
-All future employees of the bank are subject to the same selection process.
+The aim is to attract dedicated individuals who understand and support the way the group operates and are willing to contribute to the common good.
+All future employees of the group are subject to the same selection process.
 During the programme, participants acquire knowledge and skills in both banking and communication and analytical thinking disciplines.
 The course includes classes in theory and practical training.
 The institution adheres to a responsible approach to staff that is applied by the entire ProCredit Group, respects its ethical values and does not tolerate discrimination.
 ProCredit Bank is convinced that this guarantees successful future cooperation with employees as well as an open and stimulating work environment.
-The bank is strongly committed to providing opportunities for continuous training and development of staff at all levels.
-Along with internal career growth, these opportunities contribute to building a strong and motivated team.
-In order to meet the requirements for the responsibilities of management positions, all managers must attend courses at the ProCredit Group's academies.
-In 2023, the bank invested BGN 3,254 thousand in the training of its employees (2022: BGN 2,385 thousand).
+The group is strongly committed to providing opportunities for continuous training and development of staff at all levels.
+Along with internal career growth, these opportunities of management positions, all managers must attend courses at the ProCredit Group's academies.
+In 2023, the group invested BGN 3,254 thousand in the training of its employees (2022: BGN 2,385 thousand).

 In 2023, ProCredit Bank reaffirmed its commitment to the development of the Bulgarian business and to the promotion of a savings culture and practice of building family assets among households in the country.
-The bank continued to actively provide new loans and to support the implementation of various business projects of its clients.
-The new business in the form of newly extended loans in 2023 amounted to BGN 1,170 million (2022: BGN 1,370 million) (including undrawn commitments), and the net loan portfolio recorded a 6% increase on the level at the end of 2023 (2023: BGN 2,931 million, 2022: BGN 2,766 million).
-As a result of the bank's deliberate efforts to develop a savings culture among its customers, as well as to attract their entire banking business, in 2023 customer deposits recorded a solid increase compared to the previous year.
-The increase was 13.9% compared to the end of 2022, and as of 31 December 2023 the total deposit base amounted to BGN 3,485 million (31 December 2022: BGN 3,061 million).
+The group continued to actively provide new loans and to support the implementation of various business projects of its clients.
+The new business in the form of newly extended loans in 2023 amounted to BGN 1,170 million (2022: BGN 1,370 million) (including undrawn commitments), and the net loan portfolio recorded 6% increase on the level at the end of 2023 (2023: BGN 2,920 million, 2022: BGN 2,754 million).
+As a result of the group's deliberate efforts to develop a savings culture among its customers, as well as to attract their entire banking business, in 2023 customer deposits recorded a solid increase compared to the previous year.
+The increase was 13.9% compared to the end of 2022; BGN 3,061 million).
 It is important to note the growth of BGN 274 million (or 10.6%) registered in current and FlexSave accounts.
-Total assets increased by 11.8% compared to the end of 2022 and reached BGN 4,167 million as of end 2023 (2022: BGN 3,728 million).
+Total assets increased by 11.7% compared to the end of 2022 and reached BGN 4,168 million as of end 2023 (2022: BGN 3,730 million).
 The active clients, serviced by ProCredit Bank at the end of 2023, were 57,000.